minimalparts/SpeakersInVats/README.md

     television      MEN: 0.67       RSA: 0.8583654329625688         RMSE ORIG: 0.029520848024291606
     RMSE R: 0.001029651233910406    RMSE FINAL: 0.0009945382975317385       SCALING: 0.98   FREQ: 90349
     DENSITY: 0.9608773939808712     ISOLATION: 0.80974      NEIGH: television tv movie

+Given each word in the vocabulary, the values of interest are computed five times, for different sizes of neighbourhoods.
+This can be adjusted in the script itself.